bobvanschaik/bol/README.md

 # bol
-Robot Framework Test Suite - Browser Library syntax.
+Robot Framework Test Suite that runs automation tests on a Dutch webshop with Browser Library syntax.
 Keyword documentation: https://marketsquare.github.io/robotframework-browser/Browser.html

+It consists of two .robot files, with all Variables stored in variables.robot.
+Repeating code are stored in Keywords.

 Tip: follow the installation instructions at the Library Browser github pages, since that will install the latest version as a dependency: https://github.com/MarketSquare/robotframework-browser/
 README https://github.com/MarketSquare/robotframework-browser/blob/main/README.md